chrishuman0923/macOS_Setup/README.md

 But, this new device brings with it a problem.
 For most of us, we are going to spend the better part of a day setting it up.
 From downloading countless applications, to updating countless config files; it is a chore to set up a new device to make it conducive to development.
 The biggest worry is that we are going to forget something crucial to the zen of our workflow.

-With that in mind, I searched the web convinced there had to be a better way.
+With that in mind, I was convinced there had to be a better way.
 Luckily, I am not the first developer who wished they could automate their on-boarding process.
-This repository serves as my documented process for simplifying the on-boarding process of a new macOS device.
+This repository documents my process for on-boarding a new macOS device for web application development.

 ## Pre-Requisites

-1. Sign in to iCloud Account
+1. Sign in to iCloud account
 1. Download Xcode command line tools

     - Needed by many npm packages